AUDITIONS AND INTERVIEwS 2021

 MFA Theatre Design & Technology

-Is a highly selective degree program consisting of 2-year in residency including two summer semesters and 1 semester off residence.
+The MFA in Design and Technology is a highly selective degree program consisting of 2-year in residency including two summer semesters and 1 semester off residence.
 The MFA Design/Tech curriculum is comprised 60 credits of classroom study, practical performance and production experience, and the completion of a graduate thesis.

 To schedule an interview please email Dawn Shamburger at firstname.lastname@example.org